eldoy/mongocore/README.md

 keys:

-  # Use the _id everywhere.
-The id can be used for whatever you want.
+  # Define the _id field for all your models.
+The id field (without _)
+  # is an alias to _id, but always returns a string instead of a BSON::ObjectId
   # @desc: Describes the key, can be used for documentation.
   # @type: object_id, string, integer, float, boolean, time, hash, array
   # @default: the default value for the key when you call .new